What to do in the garden in September

 - • Raise the height of your mower blades as grass growth slows down.

 - • Now is a good time to carry out essential lawn maintenance to avoid waterlogging and compaction.
-Try aerating your lawn with a garden fork, raking thatch from the surface and repairing dead patches.
+Try aerating your lawn with a garden fork, removing thatch from the surface with a rake and repairing dead patches.
 Use a specialist lawn scarifier if you have a large area to cover.

 - • Apply a special lawn top-dressing after carrying out maintenance work.
 Follow the instructions on the packet carefully.